tom-seddon/beeblink/README.md

 # Credits

-Copyright (C) 2018-2024 by Tom Seddon
+Copyright (C) 2018-2025 by Tom Seddon

-Many thanks are due to [Chris Morley](https://www.stardot.org.uk/forums/memberlist.php?mode=viewprofile&u=10711) for the development of the Tube Serial board, and for providing some excellent suggestions and comments.
+Many thanks are due to [Chris Morley](https://www.stardot.org.uk/forums/memberlist.php?mode=viewprofile&u=10711) for the development of the Tube Serial board and associated PLD code, and for providing some excellent suggestions and comments.

 # Licence